cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

   [filebeat.yml](https://github.com/cruzedcruz/Cybersecurity-Week-13/blob/main/Ansible/filebeat.yml.PNG)

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _available____, in addition to restricting ___inbound access__ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 - _TODO: What aspect of security do load balancers protect?
 It does this by shifting attack traffic from the corporate server to a public cloud provider.
 What is the advantage of a jump box?_ The advantage of a jump box is it’s a  hardened and monitored device that spans two dissimilar security zones and provides a controlled means of access between them.